cybertec-postgresql/pg_show_plans/README.md

 pid   | 11517
 level | 1
 plan  | Result  (cost=0.00..0.01 rows=1 width=4)
 query |

 ```

-## pg_show_plans View
+# pg_show_plans VIEW
  - *pid*: the pid of the process which the query is running.
  - *level*: the level of the query which runs the query.
 Top level is `0`.
+For
-For example, if you execute a simple select query, the level of this query's plan is 0.
-If you execute a function that invokes a select query, level 0 is the plan of the function and level 1 is the plan of the select query invoked by the function.
+   example, if you execute a simple select query, the level of this query's
+   plan is 0.
+If you execute a function that invokes a select query, level 0 is
+   the plan of the function and level 1 is the plan of the select query invoked
+   by the function.
  - *userid*: the userid of the user which runs the query.
  - *dbid*: the database id of the database which the query is running.
  - *plan*: the query plan of the running query.

-## Functions
+# FUNCTIONs
  - *pg_show_plans_disable()* disables the feature.
-Only superuser can execute it.
+Only superuser can execute
+   it.
  - *pg_show_plans_enable()* enables the feature.
 Only superuser can execute it.
  - *pgsp_format_json()* changes the output format to `json`.
-Note that the format of the plans that are stored in the memory before executing this function cannot be changed.
+Note that the
+   format of the plans that are stored in the memory before executing this
+   function cannot be changed.
  - *pgsp_format_text()* changes the output format to `text`.
-Note that the format of the plans that are stored in the memory before executing this function cannot be changed.
+Note that the
+   format of the plans that are stored in the memory before executing this

-## Configuration Parameters
+   function cannot be changed.

+# CONFIGURATION
  - *pg_show_plans.plan_format* : It controls the output format of query plans.
    It can be selected either `text` or `json`.
 Default is `text`.
  - *pg_show_plans.max_plan_length* : It sets the maximum length of query plans.
    Default is `16384` [byte].
-Note that this parameter must be set to an integer.
-Note that pg_show plans allocates approximately (max_plan_length * max_connecions) bytes on the shared memory to store plans, Therefore, if the value of max_plan_length is too large, PostgreSQL may not start due to an out of memory error.
+Note that this parameter must be set to an
+   integer.
+Note that pg_show plans allocates approximately (max_plan_length *
+   max_connecions) bytes on the shared memory to store plans, Therefore, if the
+   value of max_plan_length is too large, PostgreSQL may not start due to an
+   out of memory error.
- - *pg_show_plans.enable* : It controls whether this feature is enabled or not in each user.
+ - *pg_show_plans.enable* : It controls whether this feature is enabled or not
+   in each user.
 Default is 'true'.

-## Change Log
+# CHANGELOG

  - 22 Mar, 2022: Version 1.0 Released.
- - 22 Mar, 2022: Improved memory utilization efficiency and obsoleted a parameter:pg_show_plans.enable_txid.
+ - 22 Mar, 2022: Improved memory utilization efficiency and obsoleted a
+   parameter:pg_show_plans.enable_txid.
  - 30 Aug, 2021: Added a parameter:pg_show_plans.enable_txid.
  - 4 Feb, 2021: Added a parameter:pg_show_plans.enable.
  - 19 Oct, 2020: Confirmed this can be run on PostgreSQL 13.0.
  - 10 Apr, 2020: Version 1.0 RC3 Released.
 Supported Streaming Replication.
    This extension can be run on the standby server since this version.
  - 26 Mar, 2020: Version 1.0 RC2 Released.
-Added pgsp_format_json() and pgsp_format_text(); deleted the parameter `show_level`.
+Added pgsp_format_json() and
+   pgsp_format_text(); deleted the parameter `show_level`.
  - 21 Dec, 2019: Version 1.0 RC Released.
 Supported versions from 9.1 to 9.4.
  - 16 Aug, 2019: Version 0.8 Released.
 Supported the parameter:max_plan_length.
  - 12 Aug, 2019: Version 0.3 Released.
 Supported garbage collection.